British-Iranian project manager at Nonprofit

 Zaghari-Ratcliffe was detained on April 3, 2016, at Tehran’s Imam Khomeini Airport by officials believed to belong to Iran’s Islamic Revolutionary Guard Corps (IRGC).
 She had traveled to Iran on March 17, 2016, to visit her family during the Persian New Year holiday.
 She was detained as she was about to return to the U.K., along with her toddler daughter, Gabriella.

 Before being taken into custody, Zaghari-Ratcliffe was allowed to leave Gabriella in the care of her parents, who had accompanied her to the airport.
-The authorities confiscated Gabriella’s British passport initially, but it was eventually returned, and Gabriella left Iran for the U.K. in October of 2019.
+The authorities initially confiscated Gabriella’s British passport, but it was eventually returned, and Gabriella left Iran for the U.K. in October of 2019.

 Treatment in Captivity

-Zaghari-Ratcliffe was taken to an undisclosed detention center in Kerman in southern Iran for interrogation and was held in solitary confinement for 45 days.
+Zaghari-Ratcliffe was interrogated and held in solitary confinement for 45 days in an undisclosed detention center in Kerman in southern Iran.
 Her family paid bail to keep her from being returned to solitary.
 On June 5, 2016, Zaghari-Ratcliffe was transferred from Kerman Prison to a ward in Iran’s notoriously brutal Evin Prison controlled by the intelligence organization of the Islamic Revolutionary Guard Corps (IRGC).
-While in Evin, she briefly shared a cell with Homa Hoodfar, a Canadian-Iranian professor who was arrested in June of 2016 and released on September 26, 2016.
+While in Evin, she briefly shared a cell with Homa Hoodfar, a Canadian-Iranian professor arrested in June of 2016 and released on September 26, 2016.

 Zaghari-Ratcliffe was permitted to make several brief phone calls to family members in Iran and, intermittently, to her husband outside the country, and those were only to tell him she had stood trial and been sentenced to five years in prison.
 Authorities halted the phone calls to her family in Iran on June 5, 2016.
 In July 2016, her husband reported that she had lost weight, seen her hair fall out, and was virtually unable to walk.